Skip to Content

 Step 4: As the paper napkin is so fragile, don’t apply the decoupage glue directly to the napkin.
 Apply it directly to the object to be decoupaged.

 Cover the item with decoupage glue using a foam brush and lay the cut napkin on top of the glue.
 Use a clean foam brush to press the napkin firmly down.
-To smooth out any wrinkles, use plastic wrap (cling film), either layer it on top of the napkin or smooth it out with your hands.
+To smooth out any wrinkles, use plastic wrap (cling film), either layer it on top of the napkin piece or smooth it out with your hands.

 Craftmunki has some excellent tips for avoiding wrinkles when decoupaging with paper napkins.